 The Saints : Intro. & Contents Main Site Contents Page Home Page

-St. George dedicating himself to the Virgin, Astbury, Cheshire (Chester) Later C.15
+St. George dedicating himself to the Virgin, Astbury, Cheshire (!Chester) Later C.15

 Photo:T.Marshall

 A rare English sighting of St. George without the Dragon, but with some other very uncommon contextual details.¹ At the far left and shown left below, George kneels, accompanied by a priest in a white robe and a red-brown cowl, before an altar beside which the Virgin stands at the extreme left.
+She has almost disappeared, but something of two angels accompanying her, particularly their narrow, diagonally-angled wings, can still be seen.
+St. George has laid aside his shield for this act of dedication, and it stands, its red cross still detectable, to the right of the priest.

 The scene to the right (detail below left) has George standing with a lance, with a kneeling female figure who is almost certainly the the princess in his story, and who is about to become the Dragons next victim unless George intervenes.
 A structure to the right of the princess may be intended for a stone doorway or tower.